eccv22-ood-workshop/ROBIN-dataset/README.md

 The updated dataset can be accessed from [here](https://drive.google.com/drive/folders/1Q-4iqAdPyHCPTGYRQ7B-mYpLbQ9_v84h?usp=sharing), the folder `processed_dataset` contains the dataset processed by the `converter.py` in this repo, you can process the raw dataset (`ROBINv1.1.zip`) in anyway you want, but the name listed in the `csv` file are the entry we will use to evaluate on the CodaLab server.
 Note that we include a new nuisance in our dataset, occlusion.

+## Phase-2 dataset

+The dataset used by Phase-2 can be accessed from [here](https://drive.google.com/drive/folders/1Z3zgUTdgWFReQxWFwy1IfXomNQgOW6TE?usp=sharing), an email describing the rules for Phase-2 and final prize consideration will be send out after the phase-2 begins.

 ## Evaluation